US STOCKS-Wall St higher in cautious trading ahead of Fed

 television and radio stations for $442.5 million.

-The S&P 500 index showed one new 52-week high and five new
+The S&P 500 index showed one new 52-week high and four new

 (Reporting by Tanya Agrawal; Editing by Don Sebastian)